 Solution 2: Uninstalling the updates KB2992611 and KB3000850

-Since the problem revolves around the Microsoft updates KB2992611 and KB3000850 if Solution 1 does not help we can uninstalled these updates and disable them from being installed back automatically.
-The following steps tell us how to go about the process:
+Since the problem revolves around the Microsoft updates KB2992611 and KB3000850, if Solution 1 does not help, we can uninstall these updates and prevent them from being reinstalled automatically.
+The following steps instruct us on how to proceed with the process: